The President and Vice-Presidents, ex officio

 Steven C. ffeary-Smyrl, FIGRS, MAGI

 Steven has practised as a professional genealogist since 1989 and was president of Accredited Genealogists Ireland during the years 2012-2015.
 He is a founding member of the Council of Irish Genealogical Organisations (CIGO), serving twice as its chairman.
 He was elected a Fellow of the IGRS in 2007.
 He is author of Dictionary of Dublin Dissent – Dublin’s Protestant Disstenting Meetinghouses 1660-1920, published in 2009.
-In 2012, the work his legal genealogy firm, Massey & King, was depicted in a six part series on RTE called Dead Money.
+In 2012, the work of his legal genealogy firm, Massey & King, was depicted in a six part TV series by Ireland’s national broadcaster, RTE, called Dead Money.

 Máire Mac Conghail, BA, FIGRS, MAGI